kuku9-net/namachi/content/en/ni.md

 That's <ins>new music for you</ins>.
 In other words, it does not matter how much music could be made that differs as waveforms.
 It is your matter of how much musicality you can find in it.
 The ability to listen more deeply to music means that there has been a new conceptualization, and freedom existed there.
+As a generalization, freedom enables the pursuit of beauty.

 Recall that freedom is "being open to the possibility of acquiring new concepts".
 There are two possible directions for the opening of this possibility: “active” and “passive”.